 Later, after dad's death, Kevin and Allan retired from the business to pursue other interests and I managed the entire business.

-Following the disastrous bush fires of Ash Wednesday (16th February 1983) which destroyed the Cudlee Creek Packing Shed, I, and Peg and all of our family, were devastated so I sold the business and moved to Lobethal with Peg and our sons.
+Following the disastrous bush fires of Ash Wednesday (16th February 1983) which destroyed the Cudlee Creek Packing Shed, I, Peg and our family, were devastated so I sold the business and moved to Lobethal with Peg and our sons.

 Following the fire I went to work for the HL Banana group in the East End Market.
-A few months after I started with HL they acquired another business, which they renamed Sunshine Fruit Pty Ltd, and I was the made manager.
+A few months after I started with HL they acquired another business, which they renamed Sunshine Fruit Pty Ltd, and I was appointed manager.

 Following the markets relocation to Pooraka our four sons joined me at the market.